hhariri/hhariri.github.io/_posts/2013-12-29-jvm-minimal-survival-guide-for-the-dotnet-developer.md

 you're probably familiar with libraries such as NHibernate, NUnit, NLog, NAnt, etc. all of which originate from the Java ecosystem
 (drop the N).

+### JVM Bytecode

+JVM bytecode is what JVM based languages compile down to to run on the JVM.
+It's similar to IL in .NET.

 ### A Multi-language platform

 If you think of the JVM as the CLR, albeit there are differences, both are virtual machines that provide a platform for multiple languages.
 The difference is that